aykaramba/quicksearch/README.md

 # INSTALLATION

-Git clone to your local dir, in your favorite Common Lisp enviornment load the app with (ql:quickload :quicksearch) and then (quicksearch:start-app).
+1) Git clone to your local dir as appropriate.
+2) Load the system: (ql:quickload :quicksearch)
+3) Start the app: (quicksearch:start-app)

 # Copyright